m0nac0/xaif/README.md

 ## Disclaimer

-This tool is in an early development phase and not very well tested.
+This tool is in an early development phase and not exhaustively tested.

 It is your responsibility to check the code generated by this tool and use this tool with caution.